notAperson535/OneClick-macOS-Simple-KVM/windows-install.md

 ### Terminal Doesn't Respond

-If the terminal stops responding when you run `sudo ./basic.sh`, you have two options, Windows 10 users can only use the first option
+If the terminal stops responding when you run `sudo ./basic.sh`, you have two options, but Windows 10 users can only use the first option

 #### Option 1